Teen Challenge Boys Programs in Atlanta, Georgia . . . Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 At Treasure Coast Boys Academy, boys stay physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is an incredible wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.

-Our on-campus academy operates year-round to give boys the chance to catch up on missed credits.
+Our on-campus school operates year-round to give boys the chance to catch up on missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Atlanta, Georgia quickly catch up on missed coursework or move ahead.

 To read more about how our Teen Challenge boys ranch can offer restoration for your family in Atlanta, GA, we invite you to explore our website.